ZoomInfo

 Calculating churn correctly requires consistency and discipline.
 Follow these rules:

 • Define your time window and stay consistent.
-Choose monthly, quarterly, or annually and stick with it.
-Mixing time periods makes trends unreadable.
+Choose monthly, quarterly, or annually and stick with it to make trends readable.

 • Segment churn by customer tier, region, and contract term.
-Aggregate churn numbers hide actionable insights.
-Break it down by SMB vs. enterprise, by geography, by annual vs. monthly contracts.
-This tells you where to focus retention efforts.
+Break it down by SMB vs. enterprise, by geography, by annual vs. monthly contracts to see where to focus retention efforts.

 • Track trends over time rather than fixating on single-period numbers.
-One bad month doesn't define your retention.
 Look at rolling three-month or six-month averages to spot real patterns.

 Avoid Common Calculation Mistakes